 - Pattern Name: Enter a descriptive name. - Grp No: Enter the outbound trunk group for the SIP service provider. - FRL: Set the Facility Restriction Level (FRL) field to a level that allows access to this trunk for all users that require it.
-The value of 0 is the least restrictive level. - Numbering Format: Set to pub-unk.
-All calls using this route pattern will use the public numbering table.
+The value of 0 is the least restrictive level. - Pfx Mrk: Set to 1 to ensure 1 + 10 digits are sent to the Service Provider for long distance numbers in the North American Numbering Plan (NANP). - Numbering Format: Set to pub-unk.
+All calls using this route pattern will use the private numbering table.
 See setting of the Numbering Format in the trunk group form for full details in Section 5.7.